 Meet MOOCs: These Online Certifications Will Help You With Your Soft Skills

-The acronym might sound like the name of your aunt’s old dachshund, but MOOCs (massive open online courses) are having a huge impact on continuous learning.
+The acronym kind of sounds like the name of your aunt’s old dachshund, but MOOCs (massive open online courses) are having a huge impact on continuous learning.

 Right now, you can register for a course in computer science from the Massachusetts Institute of Technology or in a philosophy course from Harvard University.
 You can also enroll in classes about video games and sock knitting — all for free.
 Yeah, really.